 Energy & Utilities

-The Attorneys at Spesia & Taylor have a wealth of experience assisting energy and utility companies face the multitude of complex legal issues that arise in their day to day business.
-The firm’s clients include Enbridge Energy, Limited Partnership, Illinois Extension Pipeline Company, L.L.C., Kinder Morgan, Enterprise Products Partners, L.P., Aqua Illinois, Inc., Alliance Pipeline Company, Aux Sable Liquid Products, and J.U.L.I.E.
+The Attorneys at Spesia & Taylor have a wealth of experience assisting energy and utility companies face the multitude of complex legal issues that arise in their day-to-day business.
+The firm’s clients include Enbridge Energy, Limited Partnership, Illinois Extension Pipeline Company, L.L.C., Kinder Morgan, Enterprise Products Partners, L.P., Alliance Pipeline Company, Magellan Midstream Partners, Explorer Pipeline Co., Rockies Express Pipeline, LLC, and Alliance Pipeline, L.P.

 Spesia & Taylor are ready to provide legal support to utility, pipeline and energy companies during virtually every stage of a major construction project from start to finish.
 Our attorneys have extensive experience drafting easements, options, deeds and other acquisition documents.
 We possess the skill and expertise to resolve the complex title issues that commonly arise in land acquisition efforts.
 The firm also provides legal counsel to energy and utility companies concerning their rights when securing local government permits and can help limit fees to those allowed by Illinois law.
 Use Spesia & Taylor’ broad project experience, which includes assisting public utilities, municipalities and major natural gas and crude oil pipeline companies, to assist you in your next major project.